sducournau/consolidate_networks/README.md

 ##### Paramètres<br>
 ~~~~
 {
-'INPUT': QgsVectorLayer    #vector layer source (line or polygon)
+'INPUT': QgsVectorLayer,    #vector layer source (line or polygon)
-'POINTS_DBSCAN': 0.1    #a decimal distance in meter between each point, eq to vertices density to do a dbscan (default: 0.1)
+'POINTS_DBSCAN': 0.1,    #a decimal distance in meter between each point, eq to vertices density to do a dbscan (default: 0.1)
 'DBSCAN*': False    #consider border points as noise (default: false)
 'OUTPUT': QgsProcessing.TEMPORARY_OUTPUT    #vector layer computed (same type as input)
 }